aidadatahub/aidadatahub.github.io/policy/data-sharing-privacy-policy/index.md

 ## What this privacy policy describes

-This documents the processing of your data as an applicant and/or recipient of clinical datasets.
+This documents the processing of your data as an applicant and/or recipient of datasets.
 It does not document any usage of the received datasets.

 ## What information we process

-We process and store details about your applications to datasets, your access to datasets and your download of datasets.
+AIDA Data Hub processes and store details about your applications to datasets, your access to datasets and your download of datasets.

 Additionally we process and store your name, email address, your